tidyverse/readr/cran-comments.md

 * Rhub

 ## R CMD check results
+There were no ERRORs or WARNINGs.

+There were 2 NOTEs:

+* checking compiled code ...NOTE
+   File ‘readr/libs/readr.so’:
+     Found non-API calls to R: ‘R_GetConnection’, ‘R_WriteConnection’

+   Compiled code should not call non-API entry points in R.

+   See ‘Writing portable packages’ in the ‘Writing R Extensions’ manual.

+## Downstream dependencies
 I ran `R CMD check` on 189 reverse dependencies (https://github.com/tidyverse/readr/tree/master/revdep#readme).
 There were 3 errors related to changes in readr.